Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Reporting Services

-Originally, \ba allowed to download the whole database of abuse reports through its API.
-We have a full dump of the database from February 1, 2021.
-Later, the API changed to only provide the reports of the last 30 days and we have monthly dumps from February 2023 until early June 2023 when \ba started redirecting users to ChainAbuse~\cite{chainabuse}.
-To fill the gap between those dates, we built a crawler for the \ba webpage, which lists all reported addresses.
-We query the API for each address in the webpage not in our dump.
-The query returns the last 10 reports for the address.
-Thus, our dataset contains reports on all addresses in \ba, but may miss some reports for addresses with more than 10 reports.
+\paragraph{\BA.} Originally, \ba allowed to download the whole database of abuse reports through its API.
+We downloaded a complete database dump on February 1, 2021.
+Later, the API changed to only provide the reports of the last 30 days, and we have monthly dumps from February 2023 until early June 2023, when \ba stopped accepting reports and started redirecting users to ChainAbuse~\cite{chainabuse}.
+To fill the collection gap, we built a crawler for the \ba webpage, which lists all reported addresses.
+We query the API for each address in the webpage that was not in our dump.

-Each report contains the report creation date and four fields from the online form: the reported Bitcoin address, the \emph{abuse type} selected from a drop-down list with 6 options (ransomware, darknet-market, bitcoin-tumbler, blackmail-scam, sextortion, other), an \emph{other-abuse} short string (200 characters maximum) optionally used to describe other types of abuse, and the \emph{description} text used to freely describe the abuse (2,000 characters maximum).
-For each report, we extract three additional fields: the SHA256 hash of the description, the number of words in the description, and the description's language returned by the \emph{langdetect} tool~\cite{langdetect}.
+Each report contains the report creation date and four fields from the online form: the reported Bitcoin address, the \emph{abuse type} selected from a drop-down list with 6 options, an \emph{other-abuse} short string optionally used to describe other types of abuse, and the description text for freely describing the abuse (2,000 characters maximum).
+To preserve anonymity, the reports do not identify the reporter.